Cnernc/tskit_learn/README.md

 model = ExpandingModel(
     model=RandomForestRegressor(),
     freq_retraining=252,
-    lookahead_steps = 1 # Will adapt it's training window not to train on look ahead )
+    lookahead_steps = 1 # Will adapt its training window not to train on look ahead )

 model.fit(X, y.shift(-1))